+Am I allowed to access O365 (including MS Teams and Outlook) on my personal device?
+Yes, as long as you are connected to a secure network.
 What is multifactor authentication?
 Multifactor authentication (MFA) is necessary to keep us safe and secure from malicious individuals and is something we should do even if we do not remotely access our office 365 account.
 MFA verification will put an extra step in for individuals to complete before they can gain access.
 For more information please go to the IT Portal or call the IT helpdesk.
 What this guidance We're all responsible for protecting information. means to you You should always be on your guard because the content of some emails, faxes (some fax machines and printers have a memory store), text messages, voicemail messages and other recorded conversations could cause significant problems if they're not protected and an unauthorised person has access to them.
-Policy Section Security, IT Owner
+Policy Section Owner Security, Technology

 MANAGING RECORDS Introduction Our business, regulators, auditors and shareholders rely on accurate company accounts and other records.
 We have to create, store and maintain complete, accurate and timely records in line with our policies.
 We're all responsible for protecting National Gas's assets, including information and records in all media (hardcopy, digital, video, audio, etc.).
 Records must be stored safely while being accessible to those who need them throughout their lifecycle.
-Principles We are all responsible for: Entering complete and accurate information.
+Principles We are all responsible for: Entering sufficient and accurate information.
 Ensuring all records are sufficient in content, context and structure to reconstruct the relevant activities and transactions they document, complete and unaltered.
-Securely maintaining records both electronic and hardcopy for their appropriate record retention and disposing of them in accordance with our Records Management and IT policies.
+Securely maintaining records, whether electronic, hardcopy or both, for their appropriate record retention period and disposing of them in accordance with our Records Management and IT policies.
 Providing true and accurate records when legitimately requested.
 Managing records placed on legal hold in line with procedures.
 Dilemma I have records both in electronic and hard copy format, and I am not sure how I should proceed?
 What should I do?
 Don't dispose/delete them unless you've verified that there are no legal, regulatory or business reasons to retain the records.
 Refer to your Records Retention Schedule which details record types, media format and repository.
 If in doubt refer to your Records Coordinator.
 FAQs What is a record?
 A record is information created, received and maintained as evidence and information by an organisation or person, in relation to legal obligations or in the transaction of business.
 What is a legal hold?
 An order issued by an organisation's legal counsel that prohibits destruction of specified records, because such records are or may be relevant to litigation or investigation.
 How do I know what records need to be kept, how long to keep the records and in what format?
 Each department needs to create and maintain their own Records Retention Schedule.
-For assistance please refer to the Records Management pages on Connect.
-What this guidance means to you All company records, information and communications should be complete, fair, accurate, easy to understand and produced in a timely manner.
+For assistance, please refer to the Records Management pages on Connect.
+What this guidance means to you Policy Section Owner All company records, information and communications should be complete, fair, accurate, easy to understand and produced in a timely manner.
 You should make sure they're stored in appropriate systems.
-Policy Section Owner Ethics, Investigations & Data Privacy, General Counsel
+Ethics, Investigations & Data Privacy, General Counsel